dspsandbox/AD9958-real-time-RF-source/README.md

 ## Setting up the chipKit Max32
 The firmware required for the chipKit Max32 microcontroller can be found in the *DriverChipkit/AD9958Driver* folder:
 * **AD9958Driver.ino** -> Main code running on the ChipKit Max32.
 Contains the functions for the construction and execution of the *functions stack*.
-* **AD9958_definitions.h** -> Basic definitions of functions an types used in *AD9958Driver.ino*.
+* **AD9958_definitions.h** -> Definitions of functions an types used in *AD9958Driver.ino*.
 * **SPI_simple library** -> Basic library for fast execution of SPI commands (avoids unused overhead).
 * **SerialCommand library** -> Serial command interpreter.
 Developed by S. Rado and S. Cogswell.

-For setting up the chipKit Max32 compile and upload the *AD9958Driver.ino* file.
-Make shure you have installed the IDE and the additional board manager (explained above).
+For setting up the chipKit Max32 make shure you have installed the IDE and the additional board manager (explained above).
+After, compile and upload the *AD9958Driver.ino* file.

 ## Python API